Response General Settings

 This is the JSON Path expression provided in the Request (if any).
 The field is automatically filled in, just for information purpose, because iteration will affect the response of the task, as well (if any).

-Select token query The query which filters the response before fields mapping is executed, that is, before the response is mapped with DRUID fields.
+Select token query The query that filters the response before fields mapping is executed, that is, before the response is mapped with DRUID fields.
 Provide the query in JSON Path format.
+See https://jsonpath.com/ and https://www.rfc-editor.org/rfc/rfc9535.html.

 Response Body Content Type